CraftAcademy/library-challenge/README.md

 In order to track my books
 The librarian needs a list of all books
 *book list = YAML file as librarian attribute*

+As a librarian
+In order the see the availability of the books
+The librarian needs a easy way of checking the availability of a specific book *checker method for availability*

+As a visitor
+In order for the visitor to know when the return date is On book checkout it displays the return date
+*checkout method gives return date*